victormatta/library-test/library/README.md

 You can edit a user's information, including switching between the Student and Teacher types, by clicking the edit button in the user listing table.

 ### User Deletion
 To delete a user, simply click the delete button.
-A confirmation prompt will be displayed before proceeding with the deletion.

 ### Project Structure
 Here is an overview of the main parts of the project: